Skip to content

 cargo --version

-Step 2: Set Up an IDE
+Step 2: IDE Setup

-Use Visual Studio Code (VS Code) for coding efficiency:
+Use Visual Studio Code (VS Code):

 Step 3: Create a Rust Project